senolakkas/sklearn-optimize/README.md

+# sklearn-optimize
-# Optimize hyperparameters for a support vector machine classifier (SVC) in scikit-learn via genetic algorithm
+Optimize hyperparameters for a support vector machine classifier (SVC) in scikit-learn via genetic algorithm